The homes in Canada are as diverse as the population of Canada. Here is a list of different types of houses available in Ontario Canada.

 The split level home is also called Tri-level home is mix of bungalow, split entrance bungalow and the two storey.
 The most common split-levels built at that time were the side split and the back split.
 The main level typically contains common living areas (a living room, kitchen, dining room, and/or family room).Side and back splits can involve three or more levels of living area depending on size; e.g., lower family room, main level living room, dining room and kitchen, and upper-level bedrooms.

 Attached homes in Ontario are more preferred and have the highest valuation in terms of price and demand.
-Lot of immigrant population prefer to buy fully detached homes.
-Detached homes as the name says are detached homes without sharing all wall with neighbours.
+The attached Homes share one or more common (party) walls which reduce the overall building cost.
+A lot of the immigrant population prefers to buy fully detached homes.
+Detached homes as the name says are detached homes without sharing all walls with neighbors.

 Check out our other articles: